 24. Article 62 does not limit intervention to any specific phase of the proceedings.
-Consistently with the text of Article 62 and in the light of its object and purpose, the procedure should be available at whatever stage a State's legal interest may be affected by the decision, including a decision to indicate provisional measures.
+Consistently with the text of Article 62 and in the light of its object and purpose, the procedure should be available at whatever stage a State's legal interest may be affected by the decision. including a decision to indicate provisional measures.

 25. In the present case, this may well be the only time at which the request can have practical effect.
 Conduct of the proposed tests will upset the status quo in the region and has the potential to cause serious, possibly irreparable harm to the marine environment.
 The cultures, traditions and well-being of the peoples of the South Pacific States would be adversely affected by the resumption of French nuclear testing within the region in a manner incompatible with applicable legal norms.
-New Zealand's request for an indication of further provisional measures' is concerned to preserve, pending a decision of the Court:
+New Zealand's request for an indication of further provisional measures is concerned to preserve, pending a decision of the Court:

-- (a) rights owed erga omnes (and thus to Solomon Islands); - (b) treaty rights owed equally to all States Parties under the Noumea Convention (including Solomon Islands).
+- (a) rights owed erga omnes (and thus to the Federated States of Micronesia); - (b) treaty rights owed equally to all States Parties under the Noumea Convention (including the Federated States of Micronesia).